The AHA Food Certification Program Guides You to Best Nutrition Choices

 Image credit: heartcheck.org

-Many restaurants too adopted similar symbols to help diners manage calories and nutrition choices.
-Ever notice the AHA symbols?
-If yes, do tell in the comments section.
+Many restaurants adopted similar symbols to help diners manage calories and nutrition choices.
+Have you ever noticed the AHA symbols?
+If yes, do tell me in the comments section.

 As always, thank you for reading.
-Please continue to follow CDC recommendations by wearing masks, social distancing, and not gathering in large groups.
+Please follow CDC recommendations by wearing masks, social distancing, and not gathering in large groups.

 Eugenia, Age of Grace